wagiminator/MCU-Flash-Tools/README.md

 On Windows, if you need to you can install the WinUSB driver over the WCH interface 1 using the [Zadig](https://zadig.akeo.ie/) tool.

 ### Usage as a Script
-To upload firmware, you should make the following connections to the WCH-Link (SWCLK is not present on the CH32V003 and therefore does not need to be connected):
+To upload firmware, you should make the following connections to the WCH-Link (SWCLK is not present on CH32V00x and therefore does not need to be connected):

 ```
 WCH-Link      RISC-V MCU